sangamhoni/30DaysOfCode-Python/Day2/Day2.md

 ## What I learned today:

-- Basic functions such as print, input, etc
-- \n character to change the line
-- Different errors:
-    Indentation error and syntax errors
-- Taking input and printing in a single line
-- Functions such as capitalize, len
-    string.capitalize()
-    len(string)
-- Taking input in new line
-- Type conversion
-    str_value=int(str_value)
-    int_value=float(int_value)
+- I learned about functions: round(float_num, dec_place)
+- How print(f"...{variable}") works
+- Subscripting - pulling out individual letters from a string
+&nbsp;
+I also learned a bit about git rebase command on how it works, and fixed my .gitignore files which actually took me a lot of time to figure it out

 ## Projects I did today:
+- A tip calculator including tip percentage and bill-splits
-- A program to add the digits of a 2-digit number
+- A program to add digits of a 2-digit number, but thru type conversion
-- A Band Name Generator program with the data including your city name and your pet's name
+- A program to see if the user fits the criteria to ride a rollercoaster or not
+- A BMI Calculator program which calculates your BMI and tells you which category you fall in
+- A program to check if a given year is leap year or not

 &nbsp;
 and [more..](../Day2/)